kjnikhil6/EventPlanr/README.md

 ## How to configure
 Instructions for setting up project

-1)clone the github repo to your local machine
+1)clone the github repo to your local machine.
-2)pip install the files in "requirements.txt"
+2)pip install the files in "requirements.txt".
-3)add environment variable to store email address and password and call the variables in init.py file 4)open terminal(cmd) and change directory to the folder where you cloned the github repo 5)then type
+3)add environment variable to store email address and password and call the variables in init.py file.
+4)open terminal(cmd) and change directory to the folder where you cloned the github repo.
+5)then type
     >>>"from eventPlanr import db"
     >>>"db.create_all()"
-  the above commands is to create the database "site.db" in your directory
+  the above commands is to create the database "site.db" in your directory.

 ## How to Run